 With all of that said, The Railway Man was an excellent choice for him.
 He was very, very good in the role of a former tortured prisoner of war who tries his best to battle the demons in his head and move forward with his life.
 Forty years later, and former POW Eric Lomax (Firth) has had trouble moving on in his life.
 He has remained friends with Finlay (Stellan Skarsgård), who served in Thailand during World War II.
-The two hang out together at the local Veteran’s Club.
+The two hang out together at the local Veterans’ Club.

 The Railway Man is based on Jonathan Teplitzky’s true story of a British Army officer in World War II and the Japanese Imperial Army officer who tortured him.
 It is successful because of its multi-dimensional level of storytelling.
-We are presented with a back and forth story of Lomax (Firth and Jeremy Irvine – War Horse, Great Expectations as the younger) and his torturer Nagase (Hiroyuki Sanada – Mr. Holmes, The Wolverine in the present day, and Tanroh Ishida – 47 Ronin as the younger).
-After Eric and Patti are wed, he begins experiencing flashbacks to 1942, where he becomes a prisoner of war after his British forces are forced to surrender to the Japanese in Thailand.
-Eric, an engineer, brings something with him to the camp, which gets him in a heap of trouble with his captors.
-Led by Nagase, Eric is constantly tortured, often with having water forced down his throat with a hose.
-While these painful flashbacks have happened to him before, they are unknown to both Patti and the audience.
+We are presented with a back-and-forth story of Lomax (Firth and Jeremy Irvine, known for War Horse and Great Expectations as the younger version) and his torturer, Nagase (Hiroyuki Sanada, known for Mr. Holmes, The Wolverine, and Tanroh Ishida, known for 47 Ronin, as the younger version).
+After Eric and Patti are wed, he begins experiencing flashbacks to 1942, when he becomes a prisoner of war after his British forces are forced to surrender to the Japanese in Thailand.
+Eric, an engineer, brings something with him to the camp, which gets him into a heap of trouble with his captors.
+Led by Nagase, Eric is constantly tortured, often with water being forced down his throat with a hose.
+While these painful flashbacks have occurred before, they are unknown to both Patti and the audience.

 Plot 8/10